Equality and diversity in access agreements

-This overview should evaluate your current access initiatives by protected characteristic to highlight any differences in how your access and access work impacts on different groups, so you can see whether you need to target aspects of your access and student success work at particular groups of prospective and current students.
+This overview should evaluate your current access initiatives by protected characteristic to highlight any differences in how your access agreement work impacts on different groups, so you can see whether you need to target aspects of your access, student success and progression work at particular groups of prospective and current students.
 Where possible, you should provide evidence, such as information taken from equality impact assessments, on the possible equality implications of any proposed changes, and what steps you will take to remove or minimise any adverse effects.

 Linking equality and diversity and access strategies